Free Tool

 The 4 Schema Types Every Local Business Needs

 1. LocalBusiness Schema.
 This is the foundation.
 It tells Google your business name, address, phone number, hours, website, logo, and geo coordinates.
-Google uses a specific @type for each industry — a dentist uses "Dentist," a plumber uses "Plumber," and an HVAC company uses "HVACBusiness."
+Google uses a specific @type for each industry.
+A dentist uses "Dentist," a plumber uses "Plumber," and an HVAC company uses "HVACBusiness."
 Using the correct type helps Google categorize your business accurately in local search results and the map pack.

 3. Service Schema.
 Service schema tells Google exactly what services you offer, with descriptions and URLs for each.
 Most schema generators skip this entirely, but it is critical for service businesses.
 A plumber who marks up "Drain Cleaning," "Water Heater Repair," and "Leak Detection" as separate Service entities gives Google a much richer understanding of their business.
+This tool auto-fills services based on your industry selection.

 4. BreadcrumbList Schema.
 Breadcrumb schema tells Google your site's navigation hierarchy.
 Instead of showing a plain URL in search results, Google displays a clean breadcrumb trail like "Home > Services > Dental Implants."
 This improves click-through rates and helps Google understand your site structure.
+Most businesses overlook this simple schema type.

 How to Add Schema Markup to Your Website